JPtenBerge/snippets/README.md

 This is a small collection of snippets I created and found useful enough to share with the internet.
 Hopefully you will too.

 ## About me
 I'm JP, software engineer and trainer.
-I love to work with ASP.NET MVC/Web API, ASP.NET Core, Node.js and web technologies in general: HTML5, CSS3, JavaScript, jQuery, AngularJS and Angular (2+).
+I love to work with ASP.NET MVC/Web API, ASP.NET Core, Node.js and web technologies in general: HTML5, CSS3, JavaScript, TypeScript, Angular, Svelte, ...

 ## Snippets